gluobe/container-workshop/Lab 2 - Running existing containers/README.md

  It should display `<html><body><h1>It works!</h1></body></html>`.

-5. It didn't quit like our hello-world container, it's still running.
+5. It didn't quit like our hello-world container.
+This container is still running.
+Show the currently running containers with the following command.

   ```
   docker ps